These are the cheapest data plans you can buy in the U.S.

 Virgin Mobile USA: Owned by Sprint, operating on the Sprint network.
 No fixed contract required.
 Virgin's international add-ons are essentially the same as Boost's because they're both owned and operated by Sprint.

-- Cheapest international plan: $35/month plus $5 for International and $10 for International +
+- Cheapest international plan: $50month plus $5 for International and $10 for International +

 - What's included: International includes unlimited calls to Mexico, unlimited calls to Canada, unlimited international text messaging.
 International + includes all of the above plus unlimited calling to landlines in over 70 countries, 200 minutes to select mobile lines in over 50 countries, and reduced per-minute rates to over 200 destinations.